Diarra Sylla

-Diarra Sylla (born 30 January 2001), also known as simply Diarra, is a French-Senegalese singer, dancer, actress, compositor and model.
+Diarra Sylla (born 30 January 2001), is a French-Senegalese singer, dancer and model.
 She was part of the global pop group Now United, representing Senegal, and left the group in 2020 to pursue her solo career.

 Biography

 Sylla was born in Paris, France, but later moved to Dakar, Senegal where she grew up.
 She is estranged from her biological father, and has only met him a handful of times.
 During her childhood, she mainly lived with her cousin, as her mother frequently travelled.
 After performing onstage when she was 6, she decided that her ultimate goal was to become a singer.

 Sylla speaks three languages fluently, French, Wolof and English; she also speaks Turkish, but not fluently.

 Career

 2015–2016: Sen P'tit Gallé

 After four years of discouraging her to pursue music, her mother finally allowed her to participate in the 2016 Sen P'tit Gallé, one of the most prominent singing competitions in Africa.
 She won first place and gained instant recognition.